IQTLabs/Teachable-Camera/README.md

 ### 🗂MQTT Topics

 **teachable-camera/[unit id]/detection**
 Sent every time an object of interest is detected.
 The message contains a JSON object, listing all of the objects detected in a frame.
-The Key `objects` is an array of strings listing all of the objects currently detected.
+The key `objects` is an array of strings listing all of the objects currently detected.

 Example message:
 ````